Home

 2. Thanks to @katie-lim, you can use a nice user interface as a quick way to get the model prediction.
 Just call the GUI with latexocr.
 From here you can take a screenshot and the predicted latex code is rendered using MathJax and copied to your clipboard.

-Under linux, it is possible to use the GUI with gnome-screenshot (which comes with multiple monitor support) if gnome-screenshot was installed beforehand.
-For Wayland, grim and slurp will be used when they are both available.
-Note that gnome-screenshot is not compatible with wlroots-based Wayland compositors.
-Since gnome-screenshot will be preferred when available, you may have to set the environment variable SCREENSHOT_TOOL to grim in this case (other available values are gnome-screenshot and pil).
+Under linux, it is possible to use the GUI with gnome-screenshot (which comes with multiple monitor support).
+For other Wayland compositers, grim and slurp will be used for wlroots-based Wayland compositers and spectacle for KDE Plasma.
+Note that gnome-screenshot is not compatible with wlroots or Qt based compositers.
+Since gnome-screenshot will be preferred when available, you may have to set the environment variable SCREENSHOT_TOOL to grim or spectacle in these cases (other available values are gnome-screenshot and pil).

 demo